 Travel Insurance Cover

-Getting adequate travel insurance for your flight to or from Manchester Airport and holiday is arguably the most important part of your trip away.
-It is really important to get your travel insurance policy early and choose your policy based on the level of coverage to suit your needs, as well as the cheapest price.
+Getting adequate travel insurance for your holiday is arguably the most important part of your trip away.
+It is really important to get your travel insurance policy early and choose your one based on the level of coverage to suit your needs, as well as the cheapest price.

-Our Travel Insurance comparison site is a helpful, friendly and comprehensive guide which contains a world of information set out in an easy to navigate and understand way, so you can find exactly what you are looking for.
+Our Travel Insurance comparison site is a helpful, friendly and comprehensive guide which contains a world of information, which is easy to navigate and understand.
 It compares over 1500 policies and shows you not only the cheapest but the policies with the best cover!

-The amount and variation of policies in the holiday insurance world can be very confusing.
-How do you know if you are getting the right policy for you, and whether it is the cheapest policy you can buy for the same level of cover?
+The variety of policies in the holiday insurance world can be very confusing.
+How do you know if you are getting the right policy for you, and whether it's the best deal?

 The first choice you need to make is whether your travel habits make it worth your while to get an annual multi-trip policy rather than a single trip policy.
 Annual multi-trip cover can often save you a lot of money, but only if you tend to travel more than 3 times per year.
 Single trip cover is ideal for you if you are planning on taking less than 3 trips per year and only want to cover a specific amount of days.

 The next thing to think about is whether you need a specialist policy type.
 Travel insurance providers offer many different 'add-ons' or 'specialist policies'.
 People often associate a specialist policy with a higher premium, however this isn't always the case and is often the opposite.
 Providers who specialise in certain policies can often cut premiums because they can concentrate on specialising in one area.